-At NYU Langone’s Transplant Institute, we are dedicated to managing advanced lung diseases.
-We offer patients and their families effective treatment options and provide excellent care through every stage of the lung transplantation process.
-Our teams of pre- and post-transplant experts collaborate closely to make your experience as comfortable as possible.
+At the NYU Langone Transplant Institute, we are dedicated to managing advanced lung diseases.
+We offer people 12 years of age and older effective treatment options and provide excellent care through every stage of the lung transplant process.
+We have the fastest lung transplant and shortest waitlist times in New York State, and our one-year patient survival is the best in the Northeast.

-Our doctors may recommend single or double lung transplantation for people with chronic, end-stage lung disease for whom maximum medical therapy offers no relief or when no effective therapy exists.
-People who have one of the following conditions may be candidates for lung transplantation:
+Our doctors may recommend a single- or double-lung transplant for people with chronic, end-stage lung disease for whom maximum medical therapy offers no relief or when no effective therapy exists.
+People who have one of the following conditions may be candidates for a lung transplant:

 - interstitial lung diseases such as idiopathic pulmonary fibrosis, sarcoidosis, hypersensitivity pneumonitis, pulmonary manifestations of collagen vascular disease, eosinophilic granuloma, and lymphangiomyomatosis (LAM)